nitro41992/splitting-sucks/docs/test_coverage.md

 **KT for AI Devs:** The initial focus is on `WorkflowModal` due to its complexity and recent refactoring efforts.
 Tests should cover both the individual extracted step widgets and the core state management.
 Mocking (e.g., using `mockito`) will be essential for isolating components and their dependencies.
 When mock definitions in `test/mocks.dart` are updated, the AI assistant should propose running the `dart run build_runner build --delete-conflicting-outputs` command (previously `flutter pub run ...`); the user will then approve its execution in their environment.
 To run tests, use the command line (`flutter test` for all tests, or `flutter test path/to/specific_test_file.dart` for a single file) or the IDE's built-in test runner.

+**Recent Progress (WorkflowNavigationControls & ImageStateManager):**
+*   Successfully refactored `WorkflowNavigationControls` to derive `currentStep` directly from `WorkflowState` via a `Consumer`, simplifying its API.
+*   Updated all widget tests for `WorkflowNavigationControls` to use `ValueKey`s for locating button elements (e.g., `find.byKey(backButtonKey)`).
+This significantly improved test robustness against minor structural changes in the widget tree, resolving previous intermittent test failures related to widget finders.
+*   Addressed unit test failures in `ImageStateManager` by ensuring `notifyListeners()` was called correctly in methods like `addUriToPendingDeletionsList`, `removeUriFromPendingDeletionsList`, and conditionally in `clearPendingDeletionsList`.
+Also ensured test listeners were correctly added and removed using the same function instance.

 ### 1.1 Unit Tests

 *   **`WorkflowState` (`lib/widgets/workflow_modal.dart` - to be moved to `lib/providers/workflow_state.dart`)**